What is calcific tendonitis?

 How is it diagnosed?

-Usually the diagnosis is straightforward on X rays (pic 1).
-Occasionally ultrasound scan (pic 2) may be helpful if the size of the deposit is too small to be seen on X-rays.
+Diagnosis is straightforward on X rays (pic 1).
+Ultrasound scan (pic 2) may be necessary for smaller deposits.
 MRI is rarely needed.
-There are signs of impingement on clinical examination and cuff strength may appear less due to pain inhibition.
+There are signs of impingement on clinical examination.
+Cuff strength may be reduced due to pain inhibition.

 What are the predisposing factors?